orisano/golight/README.md

 # golight
-LightGBM binding for golang. it supports only prediction.
+LightGBM's binding for go. it only supports the prediction.

 ## Author
 Nao YONASHIRO (@orisano)